UTF-8: Bits, Bytes, and Benefits

 The convenient properties of UTF-8 are all consequences of the choice of encoding.

-The ASCII z 01111010 cannot be encoded as a two-byte UTF-8 sequence 11000001 10111010.
+01111010 cannot be encoded as a two-byte UTF-8 sequence 11000001 10111010.
 Code points must be encoded using the shortest possible sequence.
 A corollary is that decoders must detect long-winded sequences as invalid.
-In practice, it is useful for a decoder to use the Unicode replacement character, code point FFFD, as the decoding of an invalid UTF-8 sequence rather than stop processing the text.
+In practice, it is useful for a decoder to use the Unicode replacement character, code point FFFD, as the decoding of an invalid UTF-8 sequence rather than stop processing the text. - UTF-8 is self-synchronizing.

 UTF-8 is a byte encoding.
 It is not little endian or big endian.
 Unicode defines a byte order mark (BOM) code point FFFE, which are used to determine the byte order of a stream of raw 16-bit values, like UCS-2 or UTF-16.
 It has no place in a UTF-8 file.
 Some programs like to write a UTF-8-encoded BOM at the beginning of UTF-8 files, but this is unnecessary (and annoying to programs that don't expect it).